acmbvp/Hacktoberfest/README.md

 ### 5. Update Local Repository

-###### While you are working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
+###### While working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
 To keep your local copy of the code base updated, you’ll need to sync changes.

 ###### We’ll first go over configuring a remote for the fork, then syncing the fork.